BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

 !shop("Sweet Kiss (Bottom) (7+ Badges)", ["Common Candy", "Exp.
 Candy XS", "Exp.
 Candy S", "Exp.
 Candy M", "Exp.
 Candy L", "Exp.
 Candy XL", "Rare Candy"], [nil, 500, 2000, 5000, 10000, 20000, nil])

+There is also one new trainer on the Opal Bridge.
+By defeating him, you'll learn about the password *minlevel*.

+!battle(["Kaz", :COOLTRAINER_Male, 0])

 ## North Aventurine Woods Exploration

 Once you're ready, head to the Route 1 Nature Center, grab a Tauros mount, and go right.